Golden State Warriors Named Sportsperson Of the Year by Sports Illustrated

 — Sports Illustrated (@SInow) December 10, 2018

 “The rise of the Warriors has coincided with the restoration of the NBA as a leading edge of culture that recalls the league’s prolonged boom, which began with the Magic-Larry years in the 1980s and continued through the Jordan-dominated ’90s,” SI’s editors write.
-“The current boom, too, has coincided with the increasing intersection of sports and the hard questions of politics, race and identity, among others, that have so divided the country.
+“The current boom, too, has coincided with the increasing intersection of sports and the hard questions of politics, race, and identity, among others, that have so divided the country.
 The Warriors—forcefully but civilly—embraced the unique platform afforded them.
 No, they did not change the world and its attendant conflicts and ills, but they did not ignore them either.”

 It’s relatively rare, but not unprecedented, for teams to win the Sportsperson Award, which was formerly known as Sportsman of the Year, and has traditionally gone to individuals, and occasionally to two or three people.
 The Boston Red Sox won the award in 2004, the U.S. women’s national soccer team in 1999, and the U.S. men’s hockey team won it in 1980.
 The Warriors are the first Sportsperson of the Year from the NBA since LeBron James in 2016, as that was the year James’ Cleveland team defeated the Warriors in the NBA Finals.
 James also won the award in 2012.

-The future of Sports Illustrated is somewhat in flux, as the magazine, long owned by Time, Inc., was purchased by Meredith Publications last year but is reportedly looking to sell SI, as well as Fortune and Money magazines.
+The future of Sports Illustrated is somewhat in flux, as the magazine, long owned by Time, Inc., was purchased by Meredith Publications last year but is the company is reportedly already looking to sell SI, as well as Fortune and Money magazines.